MaterializeInc/materialize/doc/user/content/ingest-data/postgres/amazon-aurora.md

 ---
-title: "Ingest data from Amazon RDS"
+title: "Ingest data from Amazon Aurora"
-description: "How to stream data from Amazon RDS for PostgreSQL to Materialize"
+description: "How to stream data from Amazon Aurora for PostgreSQL to Materialize"
 aliases:
-  - /guides/cdc-postgres/
-  - /integrations/cdc-postgres/
-  - /connect-sources/cdc-postgres-direct/
+  - /ingest-data/postgres-amazon-aurora/
 menu:
   main:
     parent: "postgresql"
-    name: "Amazon RDS"
+    name: "Amazon Aurora"
-    weight: 5
+    identifier: "pg-amazon-aurora"
 ---

-This page shows you how to stream data from [Amazon RDS for PostgreSQL](https://aws.amazon.com/rds/postgresql/) to Materialize using the[PostgreSQL source](/sql/create-source/postgres/).
+This page shows you how to stream data from [Amazon Aurora for PostgreSQL](https://aws.amazon.com/rds/aurora/) to Materialize using the[PostgreSQL source](/sql/create-source/postgres/).

 ## Before you begin